OKdll/mpwR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 The following aspects were adjusted:

-* In DESCRIPTION: software names are single quoted

-* In Workflow.Rmd: Updated URL to canonical form - https://CRAN.R-project.org/package=flowTraceR

-* In README: Upadted travis CI URL - moved to https://www.travis-ci.com/OKdll/mpwR
+* In README: invalid URLs removed